-Roxbury Township Public Schools 42 N. Hillside Ave Succasunna, NJ 07876
+Roxbury Township Public Schools 42 N. Hillside Ave

+Succasunna, NJ 07876

 Date:

 Name:

 Address:

 City:

 Phone #:

 Email:

 Parent / Legal Guardian of:

 School the child attends:

-Do you represent yourself?
+Oo you represent yourself?
+Or an organization?
+Name of Organization

-l.
-Resource on which you are comn nenting:

-Book (e-book) Audio Recording Newspaper Movie Digital Resource Game Magazine Textbook Streaming Media Database App Other
+Resource on which you are commenting: Book (e-book) Movie Magazine Database Audio Recording Digital Resource Textbook App Newspaper Game Streaming Media Other Title Author/Producer 2.

-Title

-Author/Producer 2.
 Is the resource part of the curriculum, library collection, or other?
+2. Is the resource part of the curriculum, library collection, of other?
 3. What brought this resource to your attention?
-4. In what way does the material fail to comply with the selection objectives and criteria specified in District Policy 2530 ?
-District Policy 2530 directs the selection of material to support curriculum and student needs, stimulate growth and creativity, show opposing viewpoints, represent society and today's world, possess artistic, historic, and literary qualities.
+4. In what way does the material fail to comply with the selection objectives and criteria specified in District Policy 2530?
+District Policy 2530 directs the selection of material to support curriculum and student needs, stimulate growth and creativity, show opposing viewpoints, represent society and today's world, and possess artistic, historical, and literary qualities.

 - 5. These are the State mandated requirements we must follow in School Libraries.
 Describe ways in which this resource does not meet these requirements in any of the following: - A. Holocaust/genocide Bill (1994; revised 2018): NJSA 18A:35-28 - B. Amistad Commission Bill (2002): P.L.2002, c.75 (A1301 1R); Amistad Commission - C. LGBTQ Bill (2019): P.L.
 2019, c.006 (S1569) - D. Diversity, Equity, and Inclusion in Curriculum Bill (2021): P.L.
-2021.032 (A4454) - E. QSAC: All schools in NJ are required to be QSAC compliant; compliance specifically requires inclusion of Holocaust (p 23), Amistad (p 23), LGBTQ (p 62). - F. Social Emotional Learning Competencies approved by SBOE, August 2017 - G. Asian American & Pacific Islander History 18A:35-4.44 S4021/A6100 and S3764/A3369 (Jan 2022) - H. Culturally Responsive Teaching - I. Climate Change (2020) - J. In what ways does the material fail to support the district's commitment to intellectual freedom?
+2021.032 (A4454) E. QSAC: All schools in NJ are required to be QSAC compliant; compliance specifically requires inclusion of Holocaust (p 23), Amistad (p 23), LGBTQ (p 62).
+F. Social Emotional Learning Competencies approved by SBOE, August 2017 G. Asian American & Pacific Islander History 18A:35-4.44 S4021/A6100 and S3764/A3369

+(Jan 2022)

+- H. Culturally Responsive Teaching

+- I. Climate Change (2020)

+- J. In what ways does the material fail to support the district's commitment to intellectual freedom?
 (First Amendment rights, ALA Library Bill of Rights, NCTE Students Right to Read)